Skip to content

 Pension contributions

-The contributions you pay in conjunction with your RCPS membership each month is between 4.6% and 8.05% of your pensionable earnings, the actual percentage being determined by which pay band applies to you.
+Standard member (employee) contributions are between 4.6% and 8.05% of pensionable earnings each month, the actual percentage being determined by which pay band applies to the employee.

 Pensionable earnings include allowances that are classed as pensionable they do not include, for example, non-consolidated bonus payments.